-Your Primary Care Provider (PCP) is the doctor or other provider you see first for most health problems.
+Your primary Care Provider (PCP) is the doctor or other provider you see first for most health problems.
 Your PCP can also help coordinate other services for you such as:

-- o X-rays
+- X-rays

 - Laboratory Tests

-- o Therapies such as physical, occupational or speech therapy or
+- Therapies such as physical, occupational or speech therapy

 - Hospital Admission and

-- Follow-up care as needed.
+- Follow up care as needed

-Providers that may serve as a PCP include: General Practice, Family Practice, Internal Medicine, Geriatrics, Physician Assistant and Nurse Practitioners.
+Providers that may serve as a PCP include: General Practice, Family Practice, Internal Medicine, Geriatrics, Physician assistant and Nurse Practitioners.

-Your PCP will stay in touch with other providers involved in your care, such as specialists and consultants.
+Your PCP will communicate with other providers involved in your care, such as specialists and consultants.
 If you need other services or supplies, ask your PCP to help.
 Some services may require prior authorization by the plan.
-Your PCP will also help you to obtain prior authorization for supplies and services when prior authorization is needed.
+Your PCP will also help you obtain prior authorization for supplies and services when prior authorization is needed.